 Bishop Chatard has a Seclusion & Restraint Policy, as required by the Department of Education, and it follows guidelines of the Office of Catholic Education.
-To request a copy of these guidelines, email the Dean of Students.
+To request a copy of these guidelines, email vlorenzano@bishopchatard.org.

 Section 13 - Technology: Responsible Use Policy (RUP)